Quick Facts about Muscle Weakness

 Diagnosis of Muscle Weakness

-In order to examine the signs and diagnose the disorder, a physician will typically carry out several produces during an examination.
+In order to examine the signs and diagnose the disorder, a physician will typically carry out several procedures during an examination.
 First, he or she will ask about the patient's medical history, then perform a physical exam to test muscle strength, and sometimes do a psychological evaluation.
 Additional tests will be ordered if needed.

 Complications of Muscle Weakness